June 13, 2018

 The differences between these two types of termites lie in their preferred environments, as well as their body type, color, and how efficiently they can manage moisture in their colonies.

 No matter what type of termite you are facing, professional pest control is the only real solution.
-Whether you have a current infestation or looking to prevent one in the future, you can count on Innovative Pest Control in West Texas for effective solutions.
+Whether you have a current infestation or looking to prevent one in the future, you can count on Innovative Pest Control in West Texas for effective termite treatments.

 We know the dangers connected with termite infestations and are ready to go to work for you with Sentricon® System with Always Active™.
 We will install this eco-friendly system around your home to create a barrier of protection.
 It will get rid of foraging termites and entire colonies including queens, thus putting a stop to your termite problems.
 Don’t wait for termites to destroy your home from the inside out; give us a call today!